S-ParkLab/BIO36101/README.md

 * Data scaling with regressing out percent.mt.
 * Data integration using Harmony.
 * Using 15 harmony-corrected dimensions.
-* Using the Euclidean distance metric to measure distance in the input space.
+* Using the Euclidean distance metric.
 * To perform multi-sample analysis.

 ### 2. scDblFinder.R